sh1ftd/ram-observer-rs/README.md

 ## Requirements

-- Windows OS (RAMMap dependency)
+- Windows OS 64-bit (RAMMap dependency)
-- Internet connection for first-time RAMMap download
+- Internet connection for first-time RAMMap download or you can download it manually and place in the same directory as the executable without internet connection

 ## License

 MIT License

 ## Acknowledgments

 - Uses Microsoft's [RAMMap utility from Sysinternals](https://docs.microsoft.com/en-us/sysinternals/downloads/rammap)
 - Built with [Rust](https://www.rust-lang.org/) and [Ratatui](https://ratatui.rs/)